laplaceyc/Electronic-System-Level-Design/README.md

 A 10-page report about what you learned at the Accellera Taiwan Forum.
 # Assignment 2: High Level Synthesize
 - Design 1: Half and Full Adders
-Implement a half-adder, then use two half-adders to implement a full adder. </br>
+Implement a half-adder, then use two half-adders to implement a full adder.
 Then synthesize the full adder using Cadence CTOS.
-- Design 2: Finite Impulse Response Digital Filter Implement a 16th-order discrete-time Finite Impulse Response (FIR) digital filter, in 50MHz clock.</br> Then synthesize the filter using Cadence CTOS.
+- Design 2: Finite Impulse Response Digital Filter Implement a 16th-order discrete-time Finite Impulse Response (FIR) digital filter, in 50MHz clock.
+Then synthesize the filter using Cadence CTOS.